Australian Guardianship and Administration Council

 Australian Guardianship and Administration Council (AGAC) member organisations have a role in protecting adults who have a disability that impairs their capacity to make decisions and manage their own affairs.

 Carers Queensland is the peak body that represents the interests of carers in Queensland.
-Carers Queensland’s Family Support & Advocacy Program can provide carers (throughout Queensland) with free support, information, advice and representation in regards to adult guardianship and administration matters.
+Carers Queensland’s Guardianship and Advocacy program provides carers with free support, information, advice and representation.

 Mental Health Review Tribunal